-This traditional Italian flavour inspired stromboli recipe uses a rich sundried tomato paste, combined with Italian deli meats, mozzarella and fresh basil.
+This classic Italian stromboli recipe uses a rich, homemade sun dried tomato paste, Italian meats, mozzarella and fresh basil.

 stromboli whole and sliced

-For my version, I’ve added a sundried tomato paste to the typical Italian-style stromboli mix, for a hit of tomato flavour.
+I’ve added a sun dried tomato paste to the typical Italian-style stromboli mix, for a hit of tomato flavour.
 Lots of fresh basil leaves complement the tomato flavours perfectly and add lovely colour, too.

 This is a savoury treat, pairs well with beer for entertaining (fabulous football food!) or simply enjoy a slice or two with a salad for lunch or dinner.